Private Luxury Uganda Gorilla Trekking The Authentic Guide

 The star attractions of this 8 Days adventure Safari to Uganda are endangered mountain gorillas and fascinating chimps.
 Track and observe habituated primates.

-Best Places for Gorilla trekking in Uganda
+Best Places for Uganda Gorilla trekking

 Bwindi Impenetrable National Park and Mgahinga Gorilla National Park are two of Uganda’s gorilla trekking sites.